bhurlow/gap/README.md

 ## Installation

+First, put an anthropic token into `~/.config/anthropic.token`.
+The token should have access to Claude 3.5 Sonnet.

-clone the project, `pnpm install` and `pnpm link --global` to link the `gap` cli command.
+Next, clone the project, `pnpm install` and `pnpm link --global` to link the `gap` cli command.
 Then optionally in your editor you can pass the current buffer in like:

 ```lua
 vim.keymap.set("n", "rg", "<cmd>%!cat % | gap<CR>", { })